 You must have a valid ticket number to access Positive Response.

 Private utilities are not installed by the utility company and operated solely for the benefit of that person or business.
 Private utilities include electric, gas, or communications lines owned by a business.
 Homeowner examples include underground sprinkler systems, invisible dog fences, or electricity to a detached garage or pool.
 Because owners of private utilities are not required to become MISS DIG 811 members, they will not be notified of an intent to dig.
 It is the excavator's duty to notify the owners of private utilities of their intent to dig.

 MISS DIG 811 tickets do have Scope of Work limitations to allow utilities to complete the locating within the 3 business day time frame.
 There are limits on things such as the number of addresses, utility poles, and apartment buildings.
 There are also limitations on the length of a particular request when work is performed in or near a road right-of-way.
-For detailed information on MISS DIG 811's Scope of Work click here
+New Scope of Work Guidelines coming soon.

 What information will I be asked when contacting MISS DIG 811?

 - Your name and phone number.

 - The contractor or person doing the work.

 - The type of work being done; for example, installing a fence or building a deck.